Our Team

 Lecturer – Samuel Garang Akau (on study leave)

 Samuel Garang Akau, a Lecturer at the School and former Deputy Dean, is currently studying for his PhD in Public Policy at the University of North Carolina.
 His research interests lie at the intersection of public policy theory and practice, focusing on program design, implementation, and impact evaluation.
 Akau is the co-founder of Sawa Sawa Network, a multimedia organization harnessing the power of digital tools and emerging technologies in building peace and community in South Sudan and its diaspora.
 Before joining the School of Public Service, Akau was a Programme Officer with the University of Juba’s Directorate of Planning, Innovation, and Quality Assurance.
 Akau has significant management experience in both the public and private sector.
-He holds a Master’s Degree in Public Administration from American University, as well as a Bachelor’s Degree in English from Stanford University, where he won the prestigious Boccock-Guerard Award in Creative Writing
+He holds a Master’s Degree in Public Administration from American University, as well as a Bachelor’s Degree in English from Stanford University, where he won the prestigious Boccock-Guerard Award in Creative Writing.

 Lecturer – Jacob Bol Deng

 Jacob Bol Deng is a lecturer at the School.
 He also coordinates Practitioners Research Projects (PRP), as well as serving as an Examination Officer.
 Prior to this, he served as the Coordinator for Customized Short Courses Programs (2016-2018).
 His research interests center on political science and comparative politics.
+Deng holds a BSc in Political Science from the University of Juba, an MA in Public Policy from the Ethiopian Civil Service University, and an MSc in Comparative Politics from the University of Juba.

 Lecturer – Nyok Lual John